darrenswhite/plagiarism-detection-plugin/docs/worklog.md

 Merged the plots for each file when using matplotlib so only one plot is shown per submission instead of per file.
 The Post Processor now watches and process submissions correctly but does not update the database just yet.
+- I have added the code to update the database with the processed result.
+This data is shown in JSON format on the Staff dashboard.